-As difficult as it may be not to see an instant bond between her and, say, the new baby, realize that we all react differently to new siblings.
+As difficult as it may be not to see an instant bond between her and her younger siblings, show empathy and realize that we all react differently.
 Some may embrace them and assume the role of helper.
 Others, like my eldest, feel scared when the new baby arrives.

 Respect her temperament and personality.
-Don’t force or guilt her into doting on the new baby or playing pretend with her sister when these activities don’t interest her.
+Don’t force or guilt her into doting on her siblings when these activities don’t interest her.

-Instead, find something that they both enjoy and can do together.
+Instead, find group activities that they both enjoy and can do together.
 Maybe they both enjoy riding their bicycles or playing chess.
 These are the ways she can help and entertain her younger siblings that match her interests.

 3. Give your child autonomy

-One reason your older child might grumble about helping out is because she isn’t given enough autonomy.
+One reason your older child might grumble about helping out is that she isn’t given enough autonomy.

 How do you make sure she does a good job?

-- First, start off with her watching you how to do the task.
+- First, start with her watching you do the task.

 - Then, do the task together so she gets the hang of it with your help.